St. Lucie Nuclear Power Plant

 St. Lucie Nuclear Power Plant is a twin nuclear power station located on Hutchinson Island, near Port St. Lucie in St. Lucie County, Florida.
 Both units are Combustion Engineering pressurized water reactors.
-Florida Power & Light commissioned the station in 1976 and continues to operate the station.
+Florida Power & Light commissioned Unit 1 in 1976 and Unit 2 in 1983 and continues to operate the station.

 Minor shares of Unit 2 are owned by the Florida Municipal Power Agency (8.81%) and the Orlando Utilities Commission (6.08%).

-The plant contains two nuclear reactors in separate containment buildings.
-However, the plant does not have the classic hyperboloid cooling towers found at many inland reactor sites; instead, it uses nearby ocean water for coolant of the secondary system.
+The plant contains two nuclear reactors in separate containment buildings, and uses nearby ocean water for cooling.